Circles and Rules

 Finding a Circle

 Looking for a circle to join?
-Circles that have provided their contact information and are open to having birders join them can be found here: The Big Sit Circles.
+Circles that have provided their contact information and are open to having birders join them can be found here:

 If you would like to ask to join an existing circle, please email the circle’s coordinator/captain in advance.